-One of the striking ironies of human nature is that while it longs for lasting peace it also plans and prepares for the next conflict.
-Through the eyes of a Biblical cynic, the angelic proclamation recorded in Luke 2:14 seems to be nothing more than wishful thinking.
+One of the striking ironies of history is that while humans long to live peaceably with each other they ultimately plan and prepare for the next conflict.
+Through the eyes of a Biblical cynic, the angelic proclamation recorded in Luke 2:14 seems to be nothing more than naive wishful thinking.

 Less than a week before his crucifixion the Lord gave his well-known Mount Olivet prophecies.
 He revealed that peace would be a rarity for humanity until his return (Matthew 24, Mark 13 and Luke 21).
 In fact, he prophesied that humans, in the End Time, would experience such a high level of conflicts, wars, trials and sufferings that, if left unchecked by God, would lead to the end of ALL human life!